ecrandouble/acf-image-aspect-ratio-crop/README.md

 - Enable Media Replace
 - WP Offload Media, Media Cloud and other plugins that move media files to remote location

+## Development

+Run `npm install` and `composer install` to install the dependencies.

+Run `npm start` to watch for changes and build the plugin.

+To build the plugin, run `npx webpack`.

+To release a new version, just push a tag with the new version number.
+The github Action will do the rest.

 ## Frequently Asked Questions

 ### Can I use this plugin with a front-end acf_form?